 Former Dynasties Heading in Opposite Directions

 The history that the Pittsburgh Steelers and Dallas Cowboys have authored together makes any matchup between these two NFL flagship franchises special.
 They are the only two Super Bowl dynasties to collide twice in contests that ended with a Lombardi Trophy presentation.
-A generation later, Dallas’ win in Super Bowl XXX conferred extra legitimacy to the Jerry Jones/Jimmy Johnson dynasty of the 90’s – no one could claim the Cowboys simply benefitted by beating a series of snake bitten Buffalo Bills teams.
+A generation later, Dallas’ win in Super Bowl XXX conferred extra legitimacy to the Jerry Jones/Jimmy Johnson dynasty of the 90’s – no one could claim the Cowboys simply benefited by beating a series of snake bitten Buffalo Bills teams.

 - The Steelers-Cowboys matchups of the 21st century haven’t been as definitive, but all of them have been revealing.